Electrochromic device: Laminated devices

 Laminated electrochromic devices contain a liquid gel which is used as the electrolyte.

 Mode of operation

 Typically, ECD are of two types depending on the modes of device operation, namely the transmission mode and reflectance mode.
 In the transmission mode, the conducting electrodes are transparent and control the light intensity passing through them; this mode is used in smart-window applications.
 In the reflectance mode, one of the transparent conducting electrodes (TCE) is replaced with a reflective surface like aluminum, gold or silver, which controls the reflective light intensity; this mode is useful in rear-view mirrors of cars and EC display devices.

 Applications

 Smart windows

-Electrochromic windows, also known as smart windows, are a technology for energy efficiency in buildings by controlling the amount of sunlight passing through.
+Windows have both direct and indirect impacts on building energy consumption.
+Electrochromic windows, or the application of electrochromic switchable glazes deposited on to windows, also known as smart windows, are a technology for energy efficiency used in buildings by controlling the amount of sunlight passing through.

+The solar-optical properties of electrochromic coatings vary over a wide range in response to an applied electrical signal that can be applied via execution of laboratory processes, such as Cyclic Voltammetry (CV).
+Specifically, these smart windows are made of Tungsten Oxide (WO3).
+Tungsten Oxide is known to be a standard material used for electrochromic devices because of its wide optical window, ranging from 400-630 nm, and prolonged cyclic stability on the order of thousands of cycles.
+To enhance the electrochromic performance of Tungsten Oxide coatings, electro chromic coatings are prepared by introducing a small amount of dopamine (DA) into a peroxo tungstic acid (PTA) precursor sol to form tungsten complexes on the surface of nanoparticles.
+This processing method shows promising cyclic stability as it will last up to thirty five thousand cycles which is greater than that of regular WO3 since new ligand formation promotes plasmonic tuning in nanoparticle electrochemistry.
 They can also produce less glare than fritted glass.
-Their efficiency depends on their placement, size, and weather, which affect the amount of sunlight exposure.
+The efficiency of electrochromic windows is dependent on the intrinsic properties of the coating, the placement of the coating within a window system, and parameters related to the building they are used for.
+In addition to this, electrochromic coating efficiency is directly dependent on the growth kinetics of such thin-film layers since thinner films, and non-even coatings, have a lower optical signal compared to the thicker films with more uniformity having more control and experience a greater optical signal.